 a successful capacity auction participant when the capacity auction participant is authorized as a capacity market participant, sufficient capacity prudential support is posted, and a resource is registered to satisfy each of the capacity auction participant’s capacity obligations for each obligation period.

+Upon completion of a successful buy-out, the IESO will release the capacity auction deposit within 10 business days of a capacity auction participant’s request, under the following conditions:

+The capacity auction participant elected to be, or was deemed to be in accordance with MR Ch.
+7 s.
+18.4.4, subject to the capacity obligation buy-out settlement amount and the IESO has received payment for such settlement amount.

 Upon completion of a successful capacity obligation transfer, the IESO will release all or a portion of a capacity transferor’s capacity auction deposit at the capacity transferor’s request, within five business days under the following conditions:

 The IESO will release the capacity auction deposit if the capacity transferor’s remaining capacity obligations are 0 MW; or has at least one resource registered and sufficient capacity prudential support is posted to meet the capacity auction participant’s capacity obligation in each obligation period in each of the cleared electrical zones; or